teambit/bit/README.md

 </p>

 </div>
 Bit is a code component manager written in JavaScript yet designed to be language agnostic.

-It makes code components such as functions, classes and more reusable without the overhead of packages and with zero initial configuration.
-Creating a Bit component and using it across repositories saves the need to duplicate or re-invent components  over and over again.
+It helps make code components (functions, classes and more) reusable across repositories with zero initial configuration and without the overhead of packages.

-Bit uses a distributed Scoping system to store, organize and manage your components.
-Scopes benefit from managing small components by using simplified versioning, faster on-export dependency management, a semantic search engine and more.
-Scopes also take care of your component's CI by building and testing components in an isolated environment.
-You can create a scope anywhere or connect scopes together to create a distributed network.
+Bit also stores, organizes and manages your components end-to-end.
+Specially built for small components, it offers fast export and modification, simplified versioning, faster on-export dependency management, a semantic search engine and even component CI with build and test execution in an isolated environment.
+You can create a Bit scope anywhere or connect scopes together to create a distributed network.

 <p align="center">
   <img src="https://storage.googleapis.com/bit-assets/gifs/leftpad2.gif" height="500">